 Round legged support is an existing design of our project.
-In this design, the covering of leg will be done by the round shape support and it can be used in our project as well.
+In this design the covering of leg will be done by the round shape support and it can be use in our project as well.
 It is showing below in the figure.
-The support improves the stability of the device and the comfort of the user.